contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-framework/guide/2.2/03_editions/05_jse/01_logging.md

 component.
 For information, our Component subclass has this code in its
 constructor:

-<pre class="language-java"><code class="language-java">    getLogService().setLoggerName("com.noelios.web.WebComponent.www");
+<pre class="language-java"><code class="language-java">getLogService().setLoggerName("com.noelios.web.WebComponent.www");
 </code></pre>

 Also note that we use a specific handler for this logger, the AccessLogFileHandler which is provided in the NRE.
 It can be easily configurer to produce Apache-style HTTP log files.

-<pre class="language-ini"><code class="language-ini">    # -------------------------
+<pre class="language-ini"><code class="language-ini"># -------------------------
 # ConsoleHandler properties
-    # -------------------------
+# ------------------------

 # Specifies the default level for the Handler  (defaults to Level.INFO).
-    # java.util.logging.ConsoleHandler.level=WARNING
+# java.util.logging.ConsoleHandler.level=WARNIN

 # Specifies the name of a Filter class to use (defaults to no Filter).
-    # java.util.logging.ConsoleHandler.filter=
+# java.util.logging.ConsoleHandler.filter

 # Specifies the name of a Formatter class to use (defaults to java.util.logging.SimpleFormatter).
 # java.util.logging.ConsoleHandler.formatter=

 # The name of the character set encoding to use (defaults to the default platform encoding).
 # java.util.logging.ConsoleHandler.encoding=
 </code></pre>

 In the section above we have disabled the default ConsoleHandler configuration as we don't use it on our server-side application.

-<pre class="language-ini"><code class="language-ini">    # ------------------------------
+<pre class="language-ini"><code class="language-ini"># ------------------------------
 # General FileHandler properties
 # ------------------------------

 # Specifies the default level for the Handler  (defaults to Level.ALL).
 # java.util.logging.FileHandler.level=ALL

 # Specifies the name of a Filter class to use (defaults to no Filter).
 # java.util.logging.FileHandler.filter=

 # Specifies the name of a Formatter class to use (defaults to java.util.logging.XMLFormatter)
 java.util.logging.FileHandler.formatter=java.util.logging.SimpleFormatter

 # The name of the character set encoding to use (defaults to the default platform encoding).
 # java.util.logging.FileHandler.encoding=

 # Specifies an approximate maximum amount to write (in bytes) to any one file.
 # If this is zero, then there is no limit.
 (Defaults to no limit).
 java.util.logging.FileHandler.limit=10000000

 # Specifies how many output files to cycle through (defaults to 1).
 java.util.logging.FileHandler.count=100

 # Specifies a pattern for generating the output file name.
 (Defaults to "%h/java%u.log").
 # A pattern consists of a string that includes the following special components that will be replaced at runtime:
 #    "/" the local pathname separator
 #    "%t" the system temporary directory
 #    "%h" the value of the "user.home" system property
 #    "%g" the generation number to distinguish rotated logs
 #    "%u" a unique number to resolve conflicts
 #    "%%" translates to a single percent sign "%"
 java.util.logging.FileHandler.pattern=/home/prod/data/log/WebComponent-app-%u-%g.log

 # Specifies whether the FileHandler should append onto any existing files (defaults to false).
 # java.util.logging.FileHandler.append=
 </code></pre>

 Here we specify the file size limit, the number of rotation files (100) and the file name template.

-<pre class="language-ini"><code class="language-ini">    # -------------------------
+<pre class="language-ini"><code class="language-ini"># -------------------------
 # LogFileHandler properties
 # -------------------------

 # Specifies the default level for the Handler  (defaults to Level.ALL).
 # org.restlet.engine.log.AccessLogFileHandler.level=ALL

 # Specifies the name of a Filter class to use (defaults to no Filter).
 # org.restlet.engine.log.AccessLogFileHandler.filter=

 # Specifies the name of a Formatter class to use (defaults to java.util.logging.XMLFormatter)
 org.restlet.engine.log.AccessLogFileHandler.formatter=com.noelios.restlet.util.AccessLogFormatter

 # The name of the character set encoding to use (defaults to the default platform encoding).
 # org.restlet.engine.log.AccessLogFileHandler.encoding=

 # Specifies an approximate maximum amount to write (in bytes) to any one file.
 # If this is zero, then there is no limit.
 (Defaults to no limit).
 org.restlet.engine.log.AccessLogFileHandler.limit=10000000

 # Specifies how many output files to cycle through (defaults to 1).
 org.restlet.engine.log.AccessLogFileHandler.count=100

 # Specifies a pattern for generating the output file name.
 (Defaults to "%h/java%u.log").
 # A pattern consists of a string that includes the following special components that will be replaced at runtime:
 #    "/" the local pathname separator
 #    "%t" the system temporary directory
 #    "%h" the value of the "user.home" system property
 #    "%g" the generation number to distinguish rotated logs
 #    "%u" a unique number to resolve conflicts
 #    "%%" translates to a single percent sign "%" .pattern=/home/prod/data/log/WebComponent-www-%u-%g.log

 # Specifies whether the FileHandler should append onto any existing files (defaults to false).
 # org.restlet.util.AccessLogFileHandler.append=
 </code></pre>

 This is similar to the previous section, but specific to our